Sitecore-Community/docs/search/solr/Configuring-Solr-for-use-with-Sitecore-8/index.md

 **NOTE:** If you get an <i>index has no configuration</i> exception after starting the site, check your config patch files for Lucene indexes that are missing the ```<configuration />``` element.
 When you enable SOLR it becomes the default provider and that causes this exception on existing Lucene indexes that don't have the provider explicitly configured.

+Another option is to use Unity integration:

+<%@Application Language='C#' Inherits="Sitecore.ContentSearch.SolrProvider.UnityIntegration.UnityApplication" %>

+Check it out, if Castle.Windsor doesn't work for you for some reasons.

 ## Verify it works

 To check if anything is getting into your index, make some completed visits to the website (followed by session end) and run this query in the browser: